guettli/intranets/README.md

 Back to our topic "Intranets".
 What does this mean for the structure of intranets?

 I say "free yourself from hierarchies": One term, one page.
-This is like a very long glossary.
+This is like a huge glossary.

 Unfortunately this perspective is new and up to now not wide spread.
 But slowly this insight grows and people avoid hierarchies for intranet pages.